ManishaThakur007/Optimization-using-Python-pyomo/README.md

 **Files:**

-AssignmentTemplate-4.xlsx: Contains the input data for ingredient names, costs, supply limits, ratios, and minimum mix requirement.
+AssignmentTemplate-4.xlsx: Contains the input data frame for ingredient names, costs, supply limits, ratios, and minimum mix requirement.

 feed_mix_optimizer.py: Python script to model and solve the optimization problem using Pyomo.